secai-accss/secai-accss.github.io/workshop.md

-# 2nd ACCSS Security & AI Workshop on Generative AI
+# 2nd ACCSS Security & AI Workshop: Security and Privacy in the Age of Generative AI
 Don’t miss the 2nd ACCSS Security & AI workshop, which this year focuses on Generative AI in Security.

 This event brings together researchers at the intersection of security and artificial intelligence with the aim to foster innovation and share groundbreaking ideas, experiences, and research opportunities within the field of security and AI.